Joeaculberson/BlueMageAssistant/README.md

 https://na.finalfantasyxiv.com/lodestone/character/<b>692625</b>/

-Once obtained, add the id to the array above.
+Once obtained, add the id to the array above and <b>save the file</b>.

 <h3>Running the application</h3>